RomanLut/hx-esp32-cam-fpv/README.md

 # Is it worth building?

 Do not expect a lot from this system.
 It all starts with a cheap camera (ov2640) comparable to 2005 smartphone cameras.
-With such camera you have to accept bad brightness/contrast against light, distorted colors, low light sensitivity, vignetting from cheap lenses, bad focus on corners, high jpeg compression artefacts etc.
+With such camera you have to accept noisy sensor, bad brightness/contrast against light, distorted colors, low light sensitivity, vignetting from cheap lenses, bad focus on corners, high jpeg compression artefacts etc.

 Secondly, esp32 is not capable of video encoding, which means that video stream is sent as a sequence of JPEG images, wasting bitrate which could be used to represent more details otherwise.